Taking out a loan in Germany for a foreigner might sound a bit scary.

 And usually, banks approve the eligibility within a few minutes.

-Loan in Germany for furniture and interior
+Loan for furniture and interior

 The third most used loan that people took out in Germany in 2020 is furniture and interior.